radiantearth/geo-ml-model-catalog/README.md

 * Is this model applicable to the geographic region I am interested in?
 * How well does this model perform under the kinds of conditions under which I will be using it?

+## Getting Started

+The best place to start is with the [Model Metadata](./model-metadata) spec.
+This describes the top-level metadata document for a geospatial ML model.
+The Model Metadata spec describes the fields that may be present in the top-level metadata document with links more detailed descriptions and definitions of more complex fields.

 ## Relation to STAC

 The [SpatioTemporal Asset Catalog (STAC) spec](https://github.com/radiantearth/stac-spec) is a mature and well-defined